 Commercial insecticides can also rid your cucumbers of potato leafhoppers.
 But these chemicals are often harsh and can contaminate your food, so you may want to proceed with caution.

-If you’d prefer a more natural insecticide, this formula could be a good choice.
-But you’ll still need to follow the package directions carefully.
+Non-toxic insecticides, like those that contain spinosad, can also be a good choice, but you’ll still need to follow the package directions carefully.

 4. Nutrient Deficiencies